A Practical Weekly Cleaning Schedule (Plus a Printable)

 The solution to this, obviously, is to do a little bit each day.

 Here’s where a schedule can be helpful.
-The deeper cleaning tasks in your home can be become overwhelming if you don’t break them down a little.
+The deeper cleaning tasks in your home can become overwhelming if you don’t break them down a little.
 The good news is you have a whole week to get things done.
-Do a little bit each day and you’ll get there.
+Do a little bit each day, and you’ll get there.

-Every day, you should try to get your house back to a state where you would not be embarrassed by someone stopping in.
+Every day, you should try to return your house to a state where you would not be embarrassed by someone stopping in.
 Just a reset to an acceptably clean and tidy condition.
 The “good enough” clean.

 Your daily cleaning will involve: